Class Styles

 Vinyasa

-One of the meanings of vinyasa is to link movement with breath, and all classes focus on this aspect.
+One of the meanings of vinyasa is the deliberate linking of movement with breath, and all classes focus on this aspect.
 The pace of vinyasa can vary with the teacher, but all classes build well-rounded fitness, including wrist strength, shoulder strength, and core strength.

 Classes start with breathing exercises and warm-up movements, progressing to sun salutations that continuously link both standing and seated postures.
-In Vinyasa, there is less emphasis on workshopping poses and more emphasis on getting into a flow for the session.
+In vinyasa, there is less emphasis on workshopping poses and more emphasis on getting into a flow for the session.
+Moving from one pose to another smoothly and continuously, using your breath to guide the movement.

 All welcome.